 Click the thumbnails to play the videos and press “f” for full screen viewing

 Some publishers place element 57 (lanthanum) and element 89 (actinium) inside the main table.
-Compare, for example, the Royal Society of Chemistry’s with Wikipedia’s interactive periodic tables.
+For example, compare and contrast how the Royal Society of Chemistry and the IUPAC display these elements

 The long-form periodic table places all the elements in a single table with no breaks, thereby maintaining the expected pattern of increasing atomic number when moving left to right from element 56 (barium) and element 88 (radium).